 Car accidents have a way of rattling even the most calm and collected among us.
 Whether a minor collision or a serious crash, car accidents can cause long-term damage to a person’s health, vehicle, and finances.
 In the wake of a wreck that resulted in injuries, it can be difficult for victims to prioritize on anything besides their health.
 By the time they recuperate, they are often left wondering if it is too late to file a lawsuit against the driver responsible for their crash.

-Thankfully, most states allow plenty of time between the collision and the deadline for filing a lawsuit.
+Thankfully, most states allow plenty of time between the collision and the deadline for filing a car accident lawsuit.
 Victims considering suing the person who caused their accident should not, however, take this time for granted.
 Depending upon the circumstances surrounding the accident, lawsuits can take years to unfold.
-Victims should contact a car accident lawyer for advice on when to file a lawsuit.
 Keep reading for more information about how long victims have after a car accident to sue.

 Understanding Statutes of Limitations

 Every state has different statutes of limitations regarding car accidents and lawsuits.
 In most cases, though, victims have one to two years to seek legal action against the person responsible for their wreck.
 Victims concerned about the timeline and their eligibility to sue should contact a car accident lawyer in their area for guidance.

 There are exceptions to every rule, and car accident statutes of limitations are no different.
 In many states, minors involved in car accidents have the right to pursue legal action until they turn 18 plus the statutory limit.
 For example, if an 11-year-old is injured in a car accident, they have seven years to file a lawsuit, plus an additional two years towards the statute of limitations.
 That 11-year-old can wait until he is 20 to seek legal action if he so chooses.